pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum3-nft.md

 And then you say, well, look, I got this very beautiful picture which is located here.
 What's the danger?
-Then I just change it.
+Then I just could change it.
 I just change it.
 This is just a location.
 It's just a pointer into the world wide wide.